Kenya family safari

 All of our itineraries are bespoke which means that they are tailor-made for your own specific family.
 We will take into account the ages of your children, your interests, your budget and so on.

-Also check out some of the other places that you might like to visit on your trip and if you need further inspiration, have a look at our Kenya photo gallery.
+However, to give you an idea of what you could do on a Kenya family safari or holiday, have a look at our sample itineraries, Highlights of Kenya and Kenya Out of Africa, with time on the beach.
+Also, check out some of the other places that you might like to visit on your trip and if you need further inspiration, have a look at our Kenya photo gallery.

 Lastly, don’t forget to check what the weather will be like at the time that you want to travel.
 Or simply give us a ring and we’ll be delighted to advise you on the best Kenya family safari for you and the children.